google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 }
 ```

-Finally, define the translation function, which applied the linear model, casts
+Finally, define the translation function, which applies the linear model to ETM+ data,
-type as Int16 for consistency with OLI, and reattaches the `pixel_qa` bands for
+casts data type as `Int16` for consistency with OLI, and reattaches the `pixel_qa` band for
 later use in cloud and shadow masking.

 ```js